tararoshan/ccat/submission.md

 ### Persist across reboots
 ccat is safed to disk, so it'll remain after reboots.
-It's added to `systmctl` to run during startup, as well.
+It's added to `systmctl` to run during startup, as well (see client installation instructions).
 So it'll run after the system boots up again.

 ### Configuration for where to get commands
 See configuration.py.